amitmse/in_Python_/Neural Network/README.md

 	the gradient hits zero for the negative values, it does not converge towards the minima which will result in a dead neuron while back propagation.
 To fix this problem another modification was introduced called Leaky ReLu to fix the problem of dying neurons.
 It introduces a small slope to keep the updates alive.
+	ReLU overcomes the vanishing gradient problem in the multi layer neural network.

 	- Leaky ReLU: Range of the Leaky ReLU is -infinity to infinity.